 Chestnut trees are found mainly in central and southern France, especially in the Ardèche region.
 The French have long treasured foods made from chestnuts harvested there, whether stuffing for a goose, flavoring for yogurt, marrons glacés candies, topping for toast, an ingredient in a luscious chocolate cake, or simply roasted over a fire in an antique fireplace.

 Prior to the introduction of potatoes from South America (and their championing by, Antoine-Augustin Parmentier in the 18th century), chestnuts were a main source of carbohydrates for French communities located in forested areas of central and southern France and away from the broad plains where wheat was grown and converted to flour.
 There is more about this at the Musée de la Chataigneraie (Chestnut Grove Museum) in Beaumedrobie in the Cevennes area of south central France (overlapping with the Ardèche).
+For more about chestnut-oriented travel and the Cevennes National Park, see a recent article in English in France Today.

 While we can’t say that the trees from which our cabinet was made came from the Ardèche, we can imagine that this cabinet had pride of place for generations in a traditional dining room featuring a large table, chairs, and at least one smaller cabinet in addition to this classic design of bahut-deux-corps or two-piece cabinet.